Udomomo2/hub-pull-request/README.md

 # hub-pull-request
-Experiments how pull-request by hub works
+Experiments how pull-request by hub works.
+`hub pull-request`